David Pleat: Other roles and achievements

 He has also worked for the Premier League as an analyst for youth games and advising on academies.

-Pleat is the longest serving member of the League Managers Association Board and management committee, having joined in 1978, and, in 2012, he was inducted into the LMA Hall of Fame, which now includes the likes of Sir Alex Ferguson, Fabio Capello, Pep Guardiola, Jose Mourinho and Jurgen Klopp.
+Pleat is the longest-serving member of the League Managers Association Board and management committee, having joined in 1978, and, in 2012, he was inducted into the LMA Hall of Fame, which now includes the likes of Sir Alex Ferguson, Fabio Capello, Pep Guardiola, Jose Mourinho and Jurgen Klopp.

 That same year, he was also awarded an M.A.
 (Hons) at Luton University for his services to football and the media.

 He has served on a number of FA panels concerning discipline, transfer tribunals and permits for overseas players.

 In 2021, Pleat was voted Luton Town's greatest manager by fans in a poll by Vital Football, securing 74% of all votes cast.

 Media career

-Pleat has written a regular column for The Guardian newspaper since 2004, primarily exploring the tactical side of recent matches, and has also contributed articles to the Daily Mail, The Independent and Daily Telegraph.
+Pleat has written a regular column for The Guardian newspaper since 2004, primarily exploring the tactical side of recent matches, and has also contributed articles to the Daily Mail, The Independent and The Daily Telegraph.

 Starting with Mexico 86, he has covered seven consecutive World Cups as a co-commentator, working on either radio or television, including with the BBC, ITV and UEFA.
 He has also covered a number of Champions League finals and several European Championship tournaments.